-Tip: For a quick reference to the functionality of the HMS-4X Main Station, the optional interface modules and the HBP-2X Beltpack, see 2 Panels and Interfaces.
+Tip: For a quick reference to the functionality of the HMS-4X Main Station, the optional interface modules and the beltpacks, see 2 Panels and Interfaces.

-9.3 Using the channel keysets
+9.3 Using the Channel keysets

 A keyset (set of controls) is located next to each of the four display screens.
-In operating mode, each keyset is dedicated to the control of one of the four supported intercom channels.
-For details of the standard on screen information for each channel, see Table 2-5 Main Station/Remote Station display icons and indicators.
+In operating mode, each keyset is dedicated to the control of one of the four supported intercom Channels.
+For details of the standard on screen information for each Channel, see Table 2-5 Main Station/Remote Station display icons and indicators.

-Note: To change (edit) the channel label (name), see 3.4.1 Editing the channel label.
+Note: To change (edit) the Channel label (name), see 3.4.1 Editing the Channel label.